UCL-INGI/INGInious-bluej-plugin/README.md

 * `<USER_HOME>/.bluej/extensions` (Unix), or `<USER_HOME>\bluej\extensions` (Windows), or
 `<USER_HOME>/Library/Preferences/org.bluej/extensions` (Mac) to make it available for all projects of a single user
 * `<BLUEJ_PROJECT>/extensions` to make it available for a single project

+Development builds are available on our [Jenkins instance](http://jenkins2.info.ucl.ac.be/job/INGInious-BlueJ/).

 ### Configuration